buildingSMART/IDS/Documentation/property-facet.md

 # Property facet

 IFC comes with a way to define custom data attached to objects called **Properties**.
+The **Property Facet** is expected to be one of the most commonly used facets in the first version of IDS.

 **Properties** have a **BaseName** (such as "FireRating") grouped in into **Property Sets** that help keep them organised by similar subject matters.
 A property stores the relevant **Value** provided by the user (such as "180/180/180" in Australia); when appropriate the IFC format allows the specification of relevant units of measurement.